Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 example_data_long_c_1[which(example_data_long_c_1[, 1] > 1), 2] <- 1

-After doing this, since the administrative censoring due to end of observation has manually been manipulated, the time of censoring in the last column can manually be corrected according to the changes:
+After doing this, since the administrative censoring due to end of observation has been manually manipulated, the time of censoring in the last column can manually be corrected according to the changes:

 # if censoring indicator==1, the censoring time is set to event time